jenkinsci/opentelemetry-plugin/docs/build-logs.md

 Jenkins pipeline build logs can be sent through OpenTelemetry Protocol in order to be stored in an observability backend alongside the traces of the pipeline builds and the health metrics of Jenkins.
 Doing so provides the following benefits
 * Better observability, monitoring, alerting, and troubleshooting of the Jenkins instance thanks to the unification of all the signals in the observability backend
 * Better traceability and audit of the Software Delivery Lifecycle having better control on the long term storage of the builds
-* Better scalability and reliability of Jenkins greatly reducing the quantity of data stored in Jenkins home and limiting the well known file system performance of Jenkins when storing a large history of builds
+* Better scalability and reliability of Jenkins greatly reducing the quantity of data stored in Jenkins home and limiting the well known file system performance challenges of Jenkins when storing a large history of builds

 > **_BEST PRACTICE:_** When sending Jenkins pipeline logs through OpenTelemetry, it is recommended to deploy OpenTelemetry Collectors next to the Jenkins deployment for improved scalability and reliability.